Longboard Fin Buyer Guide: Sizes, Shapes & Setup Explained

 • Reduced hold while nose riding

-Fin centred
+Fin centered

 • Balanced control and manoeuvrability